50206richie/2023Fall_Projects/README.md

 #### Deck
 A deck has two attributes:
 - Points: Used for bidding the landlord; better cards have higher points
-- Cards: A list that contains all cards in the deck, the point system is:
+- Cards: A list that contains all cards in the deck; the point system is:
-  - 3~A are 3~14, 2 is 16
+  - 3 to A are 3 to 14, 2 is 16
   - Small King (black Joker) is 20
   - Big King (colored Joker) is 30